The New York Times, bless their hearts, published an article by Emily Eakin, entitled “70 and Female is the New Cool.” Like we weren’t before!

-This publication, Prime Women, started by women in their 50s, 60s and 70s, is a reflection of the growing interest in powerful women continuing to be involved in creative endeavors, pursuing challenges and making things happen like we’ve always done.
+This publication, Prime Women, started by women in their 50s, 60s, and 70s, is a reflection of the growing interest in powerful women continuing to be involved in creative endeavors, pursuing challenges, and making things happen as we’ve always done.
 There’s nothing like the feeling of a new challenge, a new direction, a new discovery – meeting new people and making new friends and starting on a journey that leads to new possibilities that keep arising.
 There is no age ceiling to accomplishment so we shouldn’t give in when society tries to diminish our capabilities.
 Stereotypes exist in every age group, ethnic group, gender group, etc. and we are all aware they exist, but very hard to overcome.

 Because we saw the need, Prime Women is starting our “Second Acts” program to assess, counsel, and group women together to begin the conversation about what’s possible as we age.
-So many women have been wrapped up in career that they haven’t taken the time to think about their “Second Act” and want to learn from others.
+So many women have been wrapped up in careers that they haven’t taken the time to think about their “Second Act” and want to learn from others.

-We know for a fact that we must and should maintain physical activity, spend time with other women who are active and involved, nurture a sense of purpose and continue to learn to keep our minds sharp.
+We know for a fact that we must and should maintain physical activity, spend time with other women who are active and involved, nurture a sense of purpose, and continue to learn to keep our minds sharp.
 Take a look at the article by our writer Sandy Dominy who just reviewed a delightful book, Women Rowing North, by Mary Pipher who gives her personal experience on aging.

-We at Prime Women are also planning more experiences, trips and events that target the needs of women 50 plus.
-We are also rolling out PLATE – Portion Control, Lifestyle, Accountability, Timing and Exercise – a weight management program for those of us who know that to maintain our healthy weight, we need what PLATE has to offer.
+We at Prime Women are also planning more experiences, trips, and events that target the needs of women 50 plus.
+We are also rolling out PLATE – Portion Control, Lifestyle, Accountability, Timing, and Exercise – a weight management program for those of us who know that to maintain our healthy weight, we need what PLATE has to offer.
 Check it out at PrimeWomenPlate.com.

-It is our desire at Prime Women, to change the perception of aging and provide tools, programs and ways of connecting to other Prime Women who want to continue to live fulfilling, vibrant and interesting lives.
+It is our desire at Prime Women, to change the perception of aging and provide tools, programs, and ways of connecting to other Prime Women who want to continue to live fulfilling, vibrant and interesting lives.